-The existing theories are not capable to explain the phenomenon of the raised males' death rate.
-Usually on a question "why females live longer than males?" biologists answer: "because mothers are more necessary to posterity, than fathers".
+The existing theories are not able to explain the phenomenon of the higher males' death rate.
+Usually on a question "Why females live longer than males?" biologists answer: "because mothers are more necessary to the progeny, than fathers".
 Of course, group natural selection could lengthen the life of a more caring parent.
-But at some species mothers take care of posterity, at another species fathers do, and at some species there is no care at all.
-And of course plants do not take care of their posterity.
+But in some species mothers take care of posterity, in another species fathers do, and in other species there is no care at all.
+And of course plants do not take care of their offspring.
 However, the lowered viability of males is observed anywhere and everywhere.

-For animals some theories explain the raised death rate of males, as a result of their bigger or smaller sizes, brighter coloring or the "risky" behavior connected to getting the food, fight for females, fights with predators, and for humans-with dangerous professions (sailors, pilots, military personnel).
-However different animal species have different sexual dimorphism on these attributes (for example, some species have larger males, while others-females) or is absent at all while the raised death rate of males is observed almost for all species.
-Not clear as well that these distinctions (sexual dimorphism), as a rule, grow with age, and the difference in death rate, on the contrary, decreases, it is maximal for the young and smoothes out with age.
+For animals some theories explain the higher death rate of males, as a result of their bigger or smaller sizes, brighter coloring or the "risky" behavior connected to getting the food, fighting for females, fights with predators, and for humans-with dangerous professions (sailors, pilots, military personnel).
+However, different animal species have different sexual dimorphism on these attributes (for example, some species have larger males, while others-larger females) or none at all while the higher death rate of males is observed almost for all species.
+It is not clear as well why these distinctions (sexual dimorphism), as a rule, grow with age, and the difference in death rate, on the contrary, decreases; it is maximal for the young and levels out with age.
 These reasons allow rejecting the majority of the listed reasons as main or important.
 Hence, the given group of theories cannot explain the problem as a whole.